astronomer/docs/astro/test-and-troubleshoot-locally.md

       astro dev start
     ```

-3. Run the following command to retrieve the container IDs:
+3. Run the following command to retrieve the container IDs for your Airflow components:

     ```sh
       docker ps